johanburati/go/go-face-demo1/README.md

 - Found: Elaine
 ```

-The librabry could recognize the actor each time !
+Notice that Jerry and Kramer wears glasses now, but even though the library could recognize all the actors, quite amazing !